 Most commercial cleaning companies count windows and other features separately from the rest of the cleaning job’s pricing.

-Since each window takes extra, individual attention to wipe away all dust, smudges, or fingerprints, you might expect to pay an additional $2-$8 per window.
-This figure will probably be greater for hard-to-reach windows located up high.
+Since each window takes extra, individual attention to wipe away all dust, smudges, or fingerprints, window cleaning is typically charged as an additional service.
+This cost will probably be greater for hard-to-reach windows located up high.

 Similarly, spaces with extremely high ceilings cost extra, due to extra risk, work, and equipment such as ladders.